cincuranet/blog/_posts/2008-10-12-228431-how-to-use-custom-objects-with-associations-in-entity-framework.md

 ---
+title: |
-title: "How to use custom objects with associations in Entity Framework"
+  How to use custom objects with associations in Entity Framework
 date: 2008-10-12T22:00:00Z
 tags:
   - .NET